 Not long after my Saturn return, I realized that I needed to find an actual Work school, to align myself with like-mined souls who, with a teacher’s assistance, could awaken, sustain attention and presence.
 Could turn knowledge into understanding.
 Qualities that are impossible to develop by studying books and concepts.
 Gurdjieff impressed this point often: “Change depends on you, and it will not come about through study.
 You can know everything and yet remain where you are.
 It is like a man who knows all about money and the laws of banking, but has no money of his own in the bank.
 What does all his knowledge do for him?”

-I live on Vashon Island, on the water, with a Pisces Bengal cat named Lili.
+I live on Vashon Island, one of the larger islands in Puget Sound, with a Pisces Bengal cat named Lili.